cosmos/cosmos/VALIDATORS_FAQ.md

 * For the proposer validator
   * The pool obtains R + R*5%: 105 Atoms
   * Commission: 105*80%*1% = 0.84 Atoms
-  * Validator reward: 100 * 20% + Commission = 21.84 Atoms
+  * Validator's reward: 100 * 20% + Commission = 21.84 Atoms
-  * Delegators rewards: 105 * 80% - Commission = 83.16 Atoms (each delegator will be able to claim its portion of these rewards in proportion to their stake)
+  * Delegators' rewards: 105 * 80% - Commission = 83.16 Atoms (each delegator will be able to claim its portion of these rewards in proportion to their stake)
 * For each non-proposer validator
   * The pool obtains R: 100 Atoms
   * Commission: 100*80%*1% = 0.8 Atoms
-  * Validator reward: 100 * 20% + Commission = 20.8 Atoms
+  * Validator's reward: 100 * 20% + Commission = 20.8 Atoms
-  * Delegators rewards: 100 * 80% - Commission = 79.2 Atoms (each delegator will be able to claim its portion of these rewards in proportion to their stake)
+  * Delegators' rewards: 100 * 80% - Commission = 79.2 Atoms (each delegator will be able to claim its portion of these rewards in proportion to their stake)

 ### What are the slashing conditions?